 Most FDA-approved human drugs and therapeutic biologic products are listed in Drugs @ FDA, a searchable database.
 The database allows you to search by drug name, active ingredient, or application (NDA, ANDA, or BLA) number.

 All FDA-approved human drugs have a New Drug Application (NDA) number, or for generic human drugs, an Abbreviated New Drug Application (ANDA) number.
 FDA-approved therapeutic biological products for people, such as immunomodulators and cytokines, have a Biologics License Application (BLA) number.
 NDA, ANDA, and BLA numbers all have six digits.

 - Look up the drug in the Orange Book.

 Most FDA-approved human drugs are included in the online publication, Approved Drug Products with Therapeutic Equivalence Evaluations, called the Orange Book for short.
-You can search the Orange Book using several parameters, such as proprietary name (trade name), active ingredient, and application (NDA or ANDA) number.
-Within each parameter, you have to search by drug category – prescription, over-the-counter, or discontinued drugs.
+You can search the Orange Book using several parameters, such as proprietary name (also known as trade name or brand name), active ingredient, and application (NDA or ANDA) number.